Thyroid

 Types:

-Thyroid disorders can lead to a range of symptoms, depending on whether the thyroid is underactive (hypothyroidism), overactive (hyperthyroidism), or affected by conditions like thyroiditis, goiter, or thyroid nodules.
-Below are common symptoms associated with various thyroid issues:
+Thyroid disorders can lead to a range of symptoms, depending on whether the thyroid is underactive (hypothyroidism), overactive (hyperthyroidism), or affected by conditions such as thyroiditis, goiter, or thyroid nodules.
+Below are common symptoms associated with various thyroid issues.

 Symptoms of Hypothyroidism (Underactive Thyroid):